 KS3 for 2014

-This page contains PowerPoint slideshows that cover the new 2014 Key Stage 3 curriculum, for teaching from September 2014 onwards.
+This page contains PowerPoint slideshows that cover the 2014 Key Stage 3 science curriculum.
 Some of these PowerPoint files are available as a free download for evaluation - please look for the "free download" labels below.

 Powerpoints for the following units:Jump to:

 This slideshow covers the "Genetics and Evolution" topic in the 2014 KS3 curriculum, including: inherited and environmental variation, the role of genes, chromosomes and DNA, how genetic information is inherited from our parents, the role of Watson and Crick, species and how to classify them, continuous and discontinuous variation, evolution, natural selection, extinct species, protecting endangered species, ecosystems and biodiversity.

 Use this slideshow to help you teach the Interactions and Interdependencies section of the 2014 KS3 course, including: food chains, food webs, breaking links in food chains, the importance in insects in plant pollination, helping plants to grow, bioaccumulation, global population changes and the need for new sources of food.

 This slideshow covers: photosynthesis, what plants need for photosynthesis, the role of plants in food chains, the importance of plants, how leaves are adapted for photosynthesis, how palisade cells are structured to help photosynthesis, starch test, respiration, aerobic and anaerobic respiration, the effects of exercise, the role of muscles.